PASSIONLab/BELLA/README.md

 The repository contains also the code to get the recall/precision of BELLA and other long-read aligners (Minimap, Minimap2, DALIGNER, MHAP and BLASR).

-**Ground truth generation for real data set**: SAMparser.py allows to transform the BWA-MEM .sam outfile in a simpler format usable as input to the evaluation code when using real data set.
+**Ground truth generation for real data set**: SAMparser.py allows to transform the BWA-MEM .sam output file in a simpler format usable as input to the evaluation code when using real data set.

 ```
 python3 SAMparser.py <bwamem-output>